norcams/iaas/docs/team/operations/ceph.rst

   ceph osd set norebalance
   puppet agent -t   # check if puppet is disabled (it should be)

 Need to find the /dev-name and the physical device matching the osd.
-We will use osd.443 as an example.

 #.
 Find volume group and device (take notes)::

-    ceph-volume lvm list 443
+    ceph-volume lvm list <osd-id>

 #.
 Find the physical device, On iDrac, use the filter functionality found in the storage overview to find the pysical location of the drive.
 Storage -> Physical Disks -> Filter Drives/Options::